binomialhq/poly/doc/SPECIFICATION.md

 }
 ```

-### Templates
+### Path Templates

 ```
-template    = "{" word "}"
+path-template   = "{" word "}"
 ```

-Templates parameterize Universal Resource Identifiers (URI).
-For example, in
+Path Templates parameterize Universal Resource Identifiers (URI).
+For example,
-the path `pets/{petId}`, `petId` is a template argument that is supposed to be
+in the path `pets/{petId}`, `petId` is a Path Template argument that is supposed
-replaced by a value in the path component of the URI.
+to be replaced by a value in the path component of the URI.

 All values that are valid as per the `segment` specification in
 [RFC 3986](https://tools.ietf.org/html/rfc3986), including empty strings, are